 Factors that must be considered include:

-The likelihood of a potential risk to the integrity of electronically transmitted information or information sent by other means
+- The likelihood of potential risk to the integrity of electronically transmitted information or information sent by other means

 Analyzing and Managing the Risks